RealRadOne/Cross_Sharding/README.md

 #1 Check if worker 1 is sending to exactly to the worker 1 of other parties: checked
 #2 Create Tx ids based on global Tx ids
 #3 Check if client sends sharded tx to right workers (based on worker id)
+#4 Store transaction as well as missing edges in the store.